-- 2.2 Applications for an IAAF Road Race Label may be submitted by Race Directors of races that comply with the conditions mentioned in these Rules (and annexed documents). - 2.3 Races should submit to the IAAF an Application duly signed by the Member Federation (MF) of the country in which the race is staged, by the relevant deadline (see 2.4 below), using the appropriate application form for an IAAF Label. - 2.4 Applications shall only be accepted from races that have been contested for at least two editions prior to the date of Application. - 2.5 Applications will be evaluated twice yearly: races held from January to June inclusive shall be evaluated in August, with Applications received by the IAAF no later than 15 August, and races held from July to December inclusive shall be evaluated in December, with Applications to be received by the IAAF no later than 15 December. - 2.6 The relevant IAAF Label shall be granted for one year. - 2.7 The acceptance or rejection of an Application is at the sole discretion of the IAAF and shall be based on the race fulfilling all of the criteria laid out in these Regulations. - 2.8 The IAAF reserves the right to refuse the renewal of a Label to any Race that fails to comply fully with the IAAF Label Road Race Regulations.
+- 2.1 Applications for an IAAF Road Race Label may be submitted by Race Directors of races that comply with the conditions mentioned in these Rules (and annexed documents). - 2.2 Races should submit to the IAAF an Application duly signed by the Member Federation (MF) of the country in which the race is staged, by the relevant deadline (see 2.4 below), using the appropriate application form for an IAAF Label. - 2.3 Applications shall only be accepted from races that have been contested for at least two editions prior to the date of Application. - 2.4 Applications will be evaluated twice yearly: races held from January to June inclusive shall be evaluated in August, with Applications received by the IAAF no later than 15 August, and races held from July to December inclusive shall be evaluated in December, with Applications to be received by the IAAF no later than 15 December. - 2.5 The relevant IAAF Label shall be granted initially for one year. - 2.6 Races that have held the same level of Label for no less than three consecutive years may be awarded the same level of IAAF Label for a three year period upon the fourth renewal subject to full compliance with all Label Regulations and the submission of an Annual Report Form.

+- 2.7 The acceptance or rejection of an Application is at the sole discretion of the IAAF and shall be based on the race fulfilling all of the criteria laid out in these Regulations. - 2.8 The IAAF reserves the right to refuse the renewal of a Label to any Race that fails to comply fully with the IAAF Label Road Race Regulations.